haacked/haacked.com/_posts/archived/2004-06-05-hoping-to-avoid-comment-spam.aspx.markdown

 ---
 layout: post
-title: "Hoping To Avoid Comment Spam..."
+title: Hoping To Avoid Comment Spam...
 date: 2004-06-05 -0800
 comments: true
 disqus_identifier: 533
 categories: []
+redirect_from: "/archive/2004/06/04/hoping-to-avoid-comment-spam.aspx/"
 ---

 See, this is exactly the type of comment spam I'm hoping to avoid.

 > Harrrrrr... shoulder of pork and ham!!! \$4 dollars at the